-Resistor in parallel:
+Resistors in parallel:

 The total resistance of resistors in parallel is equal to the reciprocal of the sum of the reciprocals of each individual resistor.
 Refer to the equation below for clarification:

-Resistor in series:
+Resistors in series:

 Rtotal = R1 + R2 + R3 ... + Rn